ryukinix/mar/README.md

   -t TARGET, --target TARGET
                         The path (can be a folder name or path) to save the output
-  -l LONG, --long-size LONG
+  -l LONG, --long-range LONG
-                        The long size range like [x, y] (closed-range) to labelize the allocation time -i INTERVAL, --interval INTERVAL
+                        The long range range like [x, y] (closed-range) to labelize the allocation time.
+Use +inf or -inf to handle infinite intervals like [-inf, +inf] will get all allocations
+  -i INTERVAL, --interval INTERVAL
                         The interval number to count longs on streaking rows -v, --verbose         Allow the user control printint or not control operations
   --ignore IGNORE       Pass a wildcard pattern to file experiments on reading --ignore-first        Ignore the first experiment (the same of --ignore
-                        .*1.csv
+                        *1.csv)

 ```